DBauer15/stage/README.md

 TODO

 ## Example Usage
-The following example shows how to load a scene file and print the number of objects in it.
+The following examples shows how to load a scene file and print the number of objects and instances in it.

+### C++ API
 ```cpp
 #include <iostream>
 #include <stage.h>